Practical, information for maintenance and operation of the Unimat DB/SL.

 I know this is basic, but I will review it here for those not familiar and to help with any confusion....

-Right hand cuts; Is the most common cut, it means you are cutting left towards the spindle!
+Right hand cutting; Is the most common cut, it means you are cutting left towards the spindle!

-The tool bit would be identified with ' R ' example ( AR-4 ).
+Use right hand turning bit, tool would be identified with ' R ' example ( AR-4 ).

-Left hand cuts; This means you are cutting right towards the tailstock!
+Left hand cutting; This means you are cutting right towards the tailstock!

-The tool bit would be identified with ' L ' example ( AL-4 ).
+Use left hand turning bit, tool would be identified with ' L ' example ( AL-4 ).

 Good to know when ordering cutting tools or grinding your own cutters!